plone/guillotina/docs/source/developer/services.md

 # Services

-Services provide responses to api endpoint requests.
+Services provide responses to API endpoint requests.
 A service is the same as a "view" that you might see in many web frameworks.

 The reason we're using the convention "service" is because we're focusing on